0808 808 4000 Get help now

 Fraud

-You may have committed a criminal offence (fraud) if you knowingly took part in fraudulent activity to obtain tax credits.
+You may have committed a criminal offence (fraud) if you knowingly took part in fraudulent activity to get tax credits.
 If you have been suspected of fraud, you should seek legal advice from a solicitor.

 Time limit for recovery